-About Hobart and William Smith Colleges
+About Hobart and William Smith

-Located on 320 acres in the heart of New York State's Finger Lakes region, Hobart and William Smith are independent liberal arts colleges distinctive for providing highly individualized educations.
-Guided by an interdisciplinary curriculum grounded in exploration and rigor, the Colleges prepare students to think critically.
-In partnership with the Geneva and global communities and through robust programs in career development, studyabroad, service, leadership and athletics, the Colleges foster an environment that values global citizenship, teamwork, ethics, inclusive excellence and cultural competence.
+Located on 320 acres in the heart of New York State's Finger Lakes region, Hobart and William Smith is an independent liberal arts institution distinctive for providing highly individualized educations.
+Guided by an interdisciplinary curriculum grounded in exploration and rigor, HWS prepares students to think critically.
+In partnership with the Geneva and global communities and through robust programs in career development, studyabroad, service, leadership and athletics, HWS fosters an environment that values global citizenship, teamwork, ethics, inclusive excellence and cultural competence.